The new era of sponsorship goes beyond logos

 Sandström also praises the collaboration between Sanoma and Pirkka that reached the finals.

-"It makes sense to copy a working concept across multiple festivals.
-This shows benefit-oriented thinking and brought Pirkka's brand great visibility."
+"It makes sense to copy a successful concept across multiple festivals.
+It showed benefit-oriented thinking and brought Pirkka's brand great visibility."

-According to the Sponsorship Barometer, influencer marketing grew 13.3% last year.
+According to the Sponsorship Barometer, influencer marketing grew by 13.3% last year.

 "Festivals are increasingly forming commercial partnerships with influencers.
-Combining this with, say, a radio promotion adds to visibility far beyond the event.
-For example, Pirkka's brand ambassadors Jukka Hildén and Millu Haataja made posts about a radio promotion that got more than 2.5 million views on social media," says Olavi Kajantie.
+Adding, say, a radio promotion increases visibility far beyond the event.
+For example, social media posts about a radio promotion by Pirkka's brand ambassadors Jukka Hildén and Millu Haataja got more than 2.5 million views," says Olavi Kajantie.

-While we see a lot of great creative executions in Finland, the amount of money spent on sponsorship here pales in international comparison.
+While Finland sees a lot of great creative executions, the amount of money spent on sponsorship here pales in international comparison.
 Even in neighbouring Sweden, the value of sponsorship is ten times higher.

 SPOT Awards' winning entries have often won prizes in the international ESA Awards.
 Sandström believes that scarcity gives Finnish executions a competitive advantage.